This information describes what a blood clot is and how it is treated.

 - Enoxaparin sodium (Lovenox®)

-Your nurse will teach you and a caregiver how to give the injections.
-This may feel scary at first, but most patients and caregivers become comfortable doing it.
+Your nurse will teach you and your caregiver how to give the injections.
+This may feel scary at first, but most people and caregivers become comfortable doing it.

-If you get the medication here at Memorial Sloan Kettering Cancer Center, the syringe will have a very short needle and will already be filled with the medication.
-You will be given written information that explains all the steps to giving the injection and you will practice while your nurse watches.
+If you get the medication here at Memorial Sloan Kettering Cancer Center (MSK), the syringe will have a very short needle and will already be filled with the medication.
+You will be given written information that explains all the steps to giving the injection and you will practice while your nurse is there to help.

 If you get the medication from an outside pharmacy, you may have different instructions.
 Ask your pharmacist how the medication is supplied.
 If it comes in a vial, you will need to learn how to draw it up into a syringe.
 Call your nurse for instructions.

-While you are on warfarin, you will need to have an INR blood test done.
+While you are on warfarin, you will need to have an international normalized ratio (INR) blood test done.
 This test measures how long it takes your blood to clot.
-When you first start taking warfarin, you may need to have the test done every week or more often.
+When you first start taking warfarin, you may need to have the test done at least once a week.
 The test will be done less often as your blood levels become stable.
 Your doctor may change your daily dose of warfarin based on the results of your INR.
 This is to make sure your blood is thin enough to prevent clots, but not too thin.
-If your blood is too thin, you may bleed too much if injured.
+If your blood is too thin, you may bleed too much if you're injured.

 - Aspirin or products containing aspirin (e.g., Bufferin®, Anacin®)

-- Nonsteroidal anti-inflammatory drugs (NSAIDs; e.g., ibuprofen, Motrin®, Aleve®)
+- Nonsteroidal anti-inflammatory drugs (NSAIDs; e.g., ibuprofen , Motrin®, naproxen sodium, Aleve®)